stevedonovan/gentle-intro/1-basics.md

 dynamic languages ever) said that he would not like to fly on an airplane that relied on garbage-collected software.

-Back to vectors: when a vector is modified, it allocates from the heap and becomes the _owner_ of that memory.
+Back to vectors: when a vector is modified or created, it allocates from the heap and becomes the _owner_ of that memory.
 The slice _borrows_ the array from the vector.
 When the vector dies or _drops_, it lets the memory go.